Washington cannabis laws

 Washington cannabis FAQ

-How much cannabis can I legally possess in Washington?
+How much cannabis can you possess in Washington?

 Can I grow cannabis at home in Washington?